Admissions: Frequently Asked Questions

 Where can my family or friends park?

+There is parking in the MRC surface lot east of our building.
+At the entrance off E. University Blvd near the three flag poles, simply contact our front desk for gate access.
 There are several public parking lots on the University of Mississippi Medical Center campus.
 These pay lots charge by the hour.
 Parking passes for UMMC lots may be purchased through the UMMC business office.
-Due to current construction on the UMMC campus, temporary parking instructions can be found here.

 When can I have visitors?

 Normally, there are no restrictions for immediate family members.
-In fact, care givers are encouraged to attend therapy sessions for teaching and education purposes.
+In fact, caregivers are encouraged to attend therapy sessions for teaching and education purposes.
+Please see our COVID-19 policies for current restrictions.

 Can I be treated by my Methodist Rehab physician and clinicians after I leave the hospital?